 Mash and season the squash

-Mash up the squash using a potato masher or fork.
+- Mash up the squash using a potato masher or fork.
 Add in the butter, garlic, remaining olive oil, salt, and pepper, and mix.
 Pour in the milk or cream and lightly stir to combine.
-Top with the fresh chives.
+Top with the fresh chives and rosemary.

 - Serve warm or at room temperature